 As an attorney for over 20 years, Ms. Grimaldi has represented the rights of the elderly and disabled.
 She has special expertise on Medicare and Medicaid, health law, trusts and wills and estates.
 Her particular focus is on family caregivers and homecare.
 Ms. Grimaldi is a Certified Elder Law Attorney.
 She has been named as an Outstanding Woman in Business and Community Leadership by NIA Community Services Network 2017; has been named one of “New York’s Women Leaders in the Law 2012”, by New York Magazine and after an extensive peer review and rating process, New York Magazine has named her one of New York’s “Best Lawyers” 2008 to present, and has also been named “Super Lawyer” since 2009.
 She is also Peer Review Rated for ethical standards and legal ability through Martindale-Hubbell.
 Ms. Grimaldi is currently an adjunct professor of Brooklyn Law School.

-Ms. Grimaldi is a past President of the National Academy of Elder Law Attorneys (NAELA), New York Chapter; she is a NAELA Board Member, Member of NAELA’s Advocacy Committee and member of NAELA’s Council of Advanced Practitioners (CAP).
-She is currently the Chair of the New York State Bar Association’s Elder Law & Special Needs Section, is a member of the House of Delegates, and is a past Chair of the New York City Bar Association’s Legal Problems of the Aging Committee; Charter member of the Academy of Special Needs Planners and the National Academy of Elder Law Attorneys, and was recently named to the National Board of the National Academy of Elder Law Attorneys.
+Ms. Grimaldi is a Past Chair of the New York State Bar Association’s Elder Law & Special Needs Section, and is a member of the House of Delegates.
+She is a past President of the National Academy of Elder Law Attorneys (NAELA), New York Chapter, and is a member of NAELA’s State Advocacy Committee and member of NAELA’s Council of Advanced Practitioners (CAP).
+She is a past Chair of the New York City Bar Association’s Legal Problems of the Aging Committee; Charter member of the Academy of Special Needs Planners and the National Academy of Elder Law Attorneys, and was recently named to the National Board of the National Academy of Elder Law Attorneys.
 Ms. Grimaldi is also active in the Senior Issue Committee of New York City’s Community Board 10, where she is currently working on developing a Bay Ridge Age Friendly Improvement District, and has recently authored a book, “5@55”, The 5 Essential Legal Documents You Need by Age 55”.